davsec-teaching/ecs160-f25/homework/Homework-1.md

 ---

+## Submission
+ - Make sure you don't have any private keys hardcoded in the code.
+You will lose points if we find that!
+ - Please add a `README.md` file to your repository that explicitly specifies any assumptions you have made, beyond what the assignment already specifies.
+This README.md should also explain how to set up the GITHUB API key.
+ - Make sure your solution runs if we execute the command mvn install && mvn exec:java`.
+(We will have Redis server running already)
+ - Zip the contents of your repository.
+Do NOT include the repository/s you cloned as part of this homework.
+ - Submit on Canvas.
+---

 ### Additional hints
 #### Suggested Libraries for Java
 - Gson for Json parsing (as long as you don't use the reflection or annotations-based approach)